 This means that your child's squint can be carefully categorised by the professionals involved and they may describe your child's squint using a number of these words, for example, an "intermittent convergent squint".
 Knowing the nature of a child's squint and labelling it as accurately as possible can help to decide how it is dealt with.

 When your child is born their eyes and brains do not work well together.
 Over the first few months you may notice their eyes appear to squint or move separately from each other every now and again.
 This is normal and usually should get better by around 2 months and should be gone by the time your child reaches 4 months.
 If this isn't the case then you should speak to your GP or health visitor about a referral for a full assessment with your hospital eye department.

-More commonly a squint will develop a little later in your child's life often between the ages of 18 months and 4 years old.
+More commonly a squint will develop a little later in your child's life often between the ages of 18 months and four years old.

 If your child develops a squint it means each eye is looking in a different direction and their eyes are sending different pictures to the brain.
 Their brain finds it difficult to merge the two pictures into one clear image because the pictures are so different.
 This means their eyes have stopped working together and can cause double vision.
 As your child's visual system is still developing the brain can easily adapt to stop this double vision.
 The brain will begin to ignore the pictures coming from eye which has the squint and they will use only the vision from their better/straight eye.

 Children can easily adapt to using one eye and it may not be obvious from how they are acting that they have any problems with their eyes and vision.
 This may only be detected by having your child's eye tested by an eye health professional.